EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 cat("Test accuracy:", score["accuracy"], "\n")
 ```

 This is mostly the same as what we have seen before.
-When we are running these different models the scripts will be run in the environment they are initialized from, so the models will have access to objects like `prepped_training` and `kickstarter_train` and we don't have to create them inside the file.
+When we are running these different models, the scripts will be run in the environment they are initialized from, so the models will have access to objects like `prepped_training` and `kickstarter_train` and we don't have to create them inside the file.

-Now that we have the file set up we need to specify the different hyperparameters we want to look at.
-Three different values for the kernel size and 2 different values for the stride length give us `3 * 2 = 6` different runs.
+Now that we have the file set up we need to specify the different hyperparameters we want to try.
+Three different values for the kernel size and two different values for the stride length give us `3 * 2 = 6` different runs.

 ```r